KeivanS/Anharmonic-lattice-dynamics/SCOP8/docs/README.md

 - <iteration_parameters.in> is <u>user defined</u> input file, what every line does is noted directly in the sample file
 - <kpbs.in> is <u>user defined</u> input file.
 It is only for post process, gives the high symmetry k point path that user chooses to calculate phonon dispersion, etc
 - <targetInitialize.dat> is both <u>user defined</u> input file and code's output file.
 Can be used to manually assign initial values to corresponding variational parameters.
 When a run finishes, it will be updated as the optimized variational parameters at this temperature.
+- for a detailed explanation on input file, please refer to 'tutorial_scop8.txt'
 ---

 #### Output Files Explanation